 – Yes they want to use Ups instead of VT supply. what is the issue that will be there or what is the thing that needs to check before use (like phase angle needs to check etc..)
 UPS SUPPLY?

 – In your diagram, there is no VT ckt used.
 33,34 Is for aux voltage.
 All other in ckt is Ct connection.
 U can use aux voltage as DC or AC.
 Check the manual for more.

 – There is no VT.
 UPS supply might be for Auxiliary.
-Yes, I answered them actually they use VT 110VAc to 110vdc Ups.
+Yes, I answered them they use VT 110VAc to 110vdc Ups.
 I discussed with Rio in this group

 – Asked them to double-check angle and magnitude are the same before connecting.
 Just to ensure Make your list of active protection & control logic list.
 Then test control & test protection with secondary inject current.